elena19m/cloud-courses/website/docs/common/helm/_versioning.md

-### Chart Versioning
+## Chart Versioning

-Helm offers us the possibility to keep track of different varsions of our charts by using versioning.
+Helm offers us the possibility to keep track of different versions of our charts by using versioning.
 The version of a chart is given by the parameter `version` found in the **Chart.yaml** file in the root of our chart.
 Making use of the version we can upgrade charts or rollback to certain versions.